Why you can trust The Zebra

 |Surprise Average (annual)||Arizona Average||United States Average|

-The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly and choose your insurer carefully.
+The differences in insurance rates between car insurance companies can be substantial, so it's important to view quotes from multiple carriers thoroughly and choose your insurer carefully.
 For a typical insurance customer, GEICO provides Surprise's cheapest rates.
 We've listed the best cheap car insurance companies in Surprise below.
 Use this information as a starting point and be sure to compare quotes specific to your unique driving profile.

 |Company||Average Annual Rate|